RSS

 Hetherington, for his part, had worked at British Oxygen as a mainframe programmer before trying and failing a few times to get his own computer companies off the ground.
 The most recent and prominent of such efforts had been DAMS Business Computers, a partnership with DAMS International, a manufacturer of office furniture.
 The venture produced a number of hardware add-ons for the Commodore VIC-20 and 64 that added memory and features to the machines, but it never took off, and was wound up late in 1983 after lasting barely a year.
 It was at this point that Hetherington moved on to Imagine.

 The trio who had run Imagine to this point were, with the possible partial exception of Everiss, a little in awe of Hetherington.
-Though he was a Liverpudlian like them, he came from a different social strata; he was a polished, charismatic fellow whose public-school education helped him to talk a very good game indeed.
+Though he was a Liverpudlian like them, he came from a different social stratum; he was a polished, charismatic fellow whose public-school education helped him to talk a very good game indeed.
 Despite his checkered entrepreneurial career to date, he knew lots of people in the local business community, and knew in the broad sense how business worked — the very connections and competencies his new colleagues so conspicuously lacked.
 Indeed, it was likely his business connections, and the potential sources of desperately needed financing they could represent, that convinced the others in their naifish, literal-minded way to name him “financial director.”
 By this point, they were ready to clutch at any straw that might offer an exit from the mess they had created for themselves.

 Of course, any hopes along those lines were doomed to be forlorn.
 No businessperson with an ounce of sense would invest in a company in Imagine’s state, no matter how silver a tongue Hetherington might possess.
 As we saw in my previous article, each of the principals dealt with the situation in his own way as the death spiral continued; the one consistency in their responses is a heaping helping of denial.
 Bruce Everiss tried to work his way out of the crisis, believing that if he stayed the course, showed up every day, and kept trying to get the megagames completed it must all work out in the end.
 (Such optimism may have had its roots in his lack of access to Imagine’s real finances.)
 All of the others simply checked out, spending less and less time at the office in proportion to Everiss’s increasingly long work week.
 Mark Butler, perhaps the most likable but certainly the most benighted of the group, adopted a “what I don’t see can’t hurt me” posture, spending his days out and about behind the handlebars of his racing motorcycle or behind the wheel of his BMW.
 Ian Hetherington and Dave Lawson also disappeared — but they, it would only slowly materialize, were busying themselves with something far more devious.